 If a child who is scheduled to arrive at the center, via transportation other than the parent, does not arrive within 45 minutes of the specified time on the written agreement signed by the parent, the Director will call the parent to inform them that the child has not arrived.

-If the center should lose the use of heat, water or electricity before the center opens; parents will be notified by 6:00 AM and will be asked to not bring their child that day.
+If the center should lose the use of heat, water, or electricity before the center opens; parents will be notified by 6:00 AM and will be asked to not bring their child that day.

-If the center should lose the use of heat, water or electricity while children are in attendance, the Director will call the parents of all children and ask them to pick them up within 2 hours.
+If the center should lose the use of heat, water, or electricity while children are in attendance, the Director will call the parents of all children and ask them to pick them up within 2 hours.

-When there is only one staff person on site we will ensure that an emergency provider is available within 5 minutes.
-That person will be trained on Shaken Baby Syndrome (SBS), and will sign a document agreeing to serve as an emergency back-up.
+When there is only one staff person on site, we will ensure that an emergency provider is available within 5 minutes.
+That person will be trained on Abusive Head Trauma and SIDS ) and will sign a document agreeing to serve as an emergency back-up.

 HEALTH and SAFETY CARE POLICY

-Special Health Care Needs: When a child is known to have any special health care needs, that information will be shared with those staff who are assigned to care for that child, but will otherwise be treated with confidentiality.
-Such special needs, including dietary requirements, will be posted on the inside of the staff cupboard door, where medication and medical log book are stored.
+Special Health Care Needs: When a child is known to have any special health care needs, that information will be shared with those staff who are assigned to care for that child but will otherwise be treated with confidentiality.
+Such special needs, including dietary requirements, will be posted on the inside of the staff cupboard door, where medication and medical logbook are stored.
 When specialized equipment is needed, such as nebulizer or epi-pen, the child’s parent or a medical professional will train staff in correct procedures.

 Child Illness: Children who are ill are not to be brought to the center.
 Examples of children who are ill: